 Initially, the 50-meter tower will be equipped with propeller anemometer arrays, pressure sensors, and temperature sensors at five levels and a relative humidity sensor at the lowest level.
 These sensors will provide the baseline and reference measurements needed for most other experimentation and provide continuous monitoring of conditions.

-The tower is expected to be operation in summer of 2018.
+The tower is expected to be operational in the near future.
 Additional sensors may be added based on future needs.

-A low-rise CMU building, approximately 43-feet by 35-feet, is being renovated at the SWERF site to house data collection and serve as a foundation for full-scale experimentation.
+A low-rise CMU building, approximately 43-feet by 35-feet, is being renovated at the SWERF site to house data collection and serves as a foundation for full-scale experimentation.

-m-SWERF³ is a mobile instrumented bluff-body capable of measuring wind induced pressure in the four wall and on the roof.
-Continuous progress is being made to guarantee a rapid deployment and the acquisition of reliable data during extreme wind events.
+m-SWERF³ is a mobile instrumented bluff-body capable of measuring wind-induced pressure in the four walls and on the roof.
+Continuous progress is being made to guarantee rapid deployment and the acquisition of reliable data during extreme wind events.

 The Wind Engineering Research Laboratory is also committed to constructing SWERF with sustainability in mind.
 We will achieve this by designing our facilities such that each development is adaptable to future needs and by responsibly sourcing materials.

 SWERF itself is located on part of the decommissioned Chanute Air Force Base, an EPA Superfund site.
 The low-rise building that will house SWERF’s data collection is a rehabilitated structure formerly used by the Air Force base, and the 50-meter tower was relocated from a site less than two miles from SWERF.